 a two-port network: a box with a two-wire port on the left and a two-wire port on the right.

-One peculiarity of the ABCD matrix as compared to the S, T, Z and H matrices is the
+One peculiarity of the ABCD matrix as compared to the other two-port networks is the

 direction of the current flow on the second port is reversed (those familiar with